 - Have an accurate accounting of all expenses and damages caused by the accident and use this information to negotiate for an appropriate settlement.

 - Meet as many lawyers as necessary to settle on one that you feel comfortable with to handle your claim.
 Compare their fee structures and experience levels.
 Hire a legal professional that best suits your needs.

 - Attempt to settle your claim outside of the court.
 Make good faith efforts to reach an agreement without the court, but if the insurance company does not deal fairly, prepare to go to trial.

-Seeking help from an experienced Dallas Personal Injury Lawyer is always helpful.
+Seeking help from an experienced Personal injury is always helpful.
 They have in-depth knowledge of tort law so that you can win the maximum settlement amount for your losses.